amazoneo-la/amazoneo-la.github.io/_pages/about.md

 ---
 permalink: /
-title: "Welcome to amazoneo.org"
+title: "Welcome to amazoneo.la"
-excerpt: "Strengthening the NEO Smart Economy in Latin America and the Caribbean"
+excerpt: "Strengthening the NEO Smart Economy in Latin America"
 last_modified_at: 2018-06-04T12:04:24-04:00
 toc: true
 ---

 ## amazoneo community

-The amazoneo is a social-led blockchain community that emerged in order to develop and consolidate the NEO Smart Economy in the Latin America and the Caribbean.
+The amazoneo is a social-led blockchain community that emerged in order to develop and consolidate the NEO Smart Economy in the Latin America.
 With representatives from diverse countries and regions in a interdisciplinary environment, amazoneo aims to enable a sustainable digital transformation of the territories.

 ## Goals

 Among our key short-term goals we aim at
-- reaching at least one member from every 33 nations and 15 territories of Latin America and the Carribean;
+- reaching at least one member from the 20 countries of Latin America;
 - reaching 1000 members by the end of 2018;
 - determining the governance and policies by 31st of December, 2018;
 - establishing partnerships with accelators, incubators, living labs, industry and think tanks.
 - dividing into countries and subregions (continental, national, regional, state and territorial levels).
 - establishing comissions with specific context-dependent governance, but shared principles.
-- consolidating a newsletter with the major advancements of blockchain technology in Latin America and the Caribbean with focus on the NEO ecosystem;
+- consolidating a newsletter in with the major advancements of blockchain technology in Latin America with focus on the NEO ecosystem in Portuguese, Spanish and French languages.
-- developing monthly reports about the expansion of the network both interms of partnered individuals and organizations.
+- developing monthly reports about the expansion of the network both terms of partnered individuals and organizations.

 ## Join us